zeper-eng/mdsa-tools/README.md

 cd workspace
 ```

+We still need to go ahead and create an environment that would include all of the various python packages we need in order to run our analysis.

-There various necessary packages that we need in order to run all of the features as a part of this analysisThe workaround that makes the most sense for projects such as this one is to have a virtual environment that we can activate any time that we want to run
+The workaround that makes the most sense for projects such as this one is to have a virtual environment that we can activate any time that we want to run.

 I have included an environment.yml file which should make it easy to create and then activate the enviornment file any time you need to get going